 HAZMAT trucking companies are responsible for transporting Hazmat goods under meticulous standards of handling.
 In other words, these drivers keep the public safe.

 A HAZMAT hauler is an experienced commercial driver who’s been trained in the unique handling, delivering and disposing of hazardous products.
 These drivers are often the first to identify and respond to critical situations.
-And in return, they receive a higher compensation for their qualifications, safe driving records, and standards of health.
+In return, they receive a higher compensation for their qualifications, safe driving records, and standards of health.

 Federal Requirements for the HAZMAT Endorsement